-M.A.
-Romance Languages and Literature, Spanish.
-Appalachian State University, 2003.
+M.A. in Romance Languages, Appalachian State University, 2003

-B.A.
-Spanish, Teacher Licensure.
-University of North Carolina Wilmington, 1998.
+B.A. in Spanish, University Of North Carolina Wilmington, 1998

 MI CASA Program Advisor of Centro Hispano; Office of Institutional Diversity and Inclusion

-B.A.
-Communications Studies.
+B.A. in Communications Studies.
 University of North Carolina Wilmington, 2012.

 M.A. in Education.
 University of North Carolina Wilmington, 2016.